Ianadika44/Ian_portfolio/README.md

  - CSS

  ## Technical requirements
- - If you want to view the project on your machine;
- * git clone
  * You need to have internet on your machine to run the website
  * You need to have a github account